How Is Dementia Diagnosed? A Geriatric Doctor Explains

-So many families ask “how is dementia diagnosed?”
+So many families ask, “How is dementia diagnosed?”

-If you’re concerned that your older adult might have Alzheimer’s disease or dementia, it’s important to know how to get an accurate diagnosis.
+If you’re concerned that your loved one might have Alzheimer’s disease or dementia, it’s essential to know how to get an accurate diagnosis.
+This is essential because other reversible health conditions could cause dementia-like symptoms.
+A correct diagnosis is necessary for appropriate treatment.

 Dr. Leslie Kernisan, an experienced geriatric doctor , wrote an article to explain how doctors typically evaluate and diagnose problems with memory, thinking, or judgment.